numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_DUMP_LLVM

-   Dump the unoptimized LLVM assembler source of compiled functions.
+   Dump the unoptimized LLVM assembly source of compiled functions.
    Unoptimized code is usually very verbose; therefore, :envvar:`NUMBA_DUMP_OPTIMIZED` is recommended instead.

 .. envvar:: NUMBA_DUMP_FUNC_OPT

-   Dump the LLVM assembler source after the LLVM "function optimization" pass, but before the "module optimization" pass.
+   Dump the LLVM assembly source after the LLVM "function optimization" pass, but before the "module optimization" pass.
 This is useful mostly when developing Numba itself, otherwise use :envvar:`NUMBA_DUMP_OPTIMIZED`.

 .. envvar:: NUMBA_DUMP_OPTIMIZED

-   Dump the LLVM assembler source of compiled functions after all optimization passes.
+   Dump the LLVM assembly source of compiled functions after all optimization passes.
 The output includes the raw function as well as its CPython-compatible wrapper (whose name begins with ``wrapper.``).
    Note that the function is often inlined inside the wrapper, as well.